 All staff and volunteers are aware of the indicators of abuse and neglect and knowing what to look for is vital for the early identification so that support can be put in place.
 Staff and volunteers are also aware of the specific safeguarding issues that indicate or inform of concerns or incidents linked to child criminal exploitation and child sexual exploitation.
-Staff know to report concerns directly to the DSL or a member of the senior leadership team (should the DSL not be available) in a timely manner, for any children who may be in need of help or protection.
-If staff have a mental health concern about a child that is also a safeguarding concern, immediate action will be taken by speaking to the DSL.
-(A referral to the school ELSA may also be made to support the child)
+Staff know to report concerns directly to the DSL or a member of the senior leadership team (should the DSL not be available) and / or log onto MyConcern in a timely manner, for any children who may be in need of help or protection.
+If staff have a mental health concern about a child that is also a safeguarding concern, immediate action will be taken by speaking to the DSL, who may discuss emotional support with the academy ELSA.

-Staff recognise that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+We recognise that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
 Children may also feel embarrassed, humiliated, or could be being threatened not to tell, so not feel able to share what is happening to them.
 Alternatively, we recognise children may not want to make a disclosure or talk about what is happening due to their vulnerability, disability and/or sexual orientation or language barriers.
-This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child and agreeing a way forward to support the child and determine how best to build trusted relationships with children and young people which facilitate good opportunities for communication.
+This should not prevent staff from having professional curiosity and speaking to the DSL if they have concerns about a child and agreeing a way forward to support the child and determine how best to build trusted relationships with children and young people which facilitate good opportunities for communication.

-All staff should always speak to the DSL, or deputy at the earliest opportunity where they have any concerns about a child.
+All staff should always speak to the DSL, or deputy at the earliest opportunity where they have any concerns about a child and then log their concerns on MyConcern.